LaWebcapsule/orbits/docs/classes/RollBackAction.md

 ▸ **setFilter**(`filter`): `void`

-To make filtering easier, you can pass filter to an action.
+Make filtering actions easier with the `filter` property.
-This filters are stored on the database with the `filter` property and allow you to search for an action or a group of actions
+These filters are stored in database with the `filter` property and allow to search for an action or a group of actions

 #### Parameters